Jabeur in surprise French Open first-round exit

 Serving to stay in the match, the Tunisian squandered a 40-0 lead and double-faulted to hand Linette match point.

-The Pole converted it and raised her arms in triumph as she notched the third top-10 win of her career.
+Linette converted it and raised her arms in triumph as she notched the third top-10 win of her career.

 Earlier, 2018 runner-up Sloane Stephens claimed her first victory since March as she fought back to beat German qualifier Jule Niemeier.